j-dang4/SIEMLab/README.md

 <br />
 <br />
 Once we've connected to our laptop, we can now begin the installation of the Wazuh SIEM Server.
 I will be referring to the official quickstart documentation found here(https://documentation.wazuh.com/current/quickstart.html) <br/>
+Using Curl to download and run the official install .sh script should get us up and running pretty quickly.
 <img src="https://i.gyazo.com/0ec8ce4244073376be80490d8de14cbc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />